JetBrains/compose-multiplatform/tutorials/Image_And_Icons_Manipulations/main.md

 ## Loading images from device storage

-To create `ImageAsset` from a loaded image stored in device memory you can use skija `Image`:
+To create an `ImageAsset` from a loaded image stored in the device memory you can use `org.jetbrains.skija.Image`:

 ```kotlin
 import androidx.compose.desktop.Window